JoviMetzger/42Project-Inception/README.md

 **Key Concepts in Docker:**
 1) **Containers:** <br>
 - A container is like a small, lightweight virtual machine that runs an application and its dependencies on any system.<br>
-- It ensures that the application works the same in different environments *(e.g., on your laptop, in the cloud, or on a server)*.<br>
+- It ensures that the application works the same in different environments *(your laptop, the cloud, or on a server)*.<br>
 - Unlike full virtual machines, containers share the host system’s OS kernel, <br>
  making them faster and more efficient in terms of resource usage.
 2) **Images:** <br>
 - A Docker image is like a template or blueprint for creating containers. <br>
  It contains everything needed to run an app, including the code, libraries, environment variables, and system tools.<br>
-- Images are read-only, and when a container starts from an image, it adds a writable layer on top of the image where it can make changes.<br>
+- Images are read-only, and when a container starts from an image, <br>
+ it adds a writable layer on top of the image where it can make changes.<br>
 3) &emsp;**Docker Daemon:** <br>
 - The Docker daemon is the background service that runs on your host machine and is responsible <br>
  for managing Docker containers, images, volumes, an networks.
 - It listens for Docker commands and executes them *(like pulling images, starting containers, or creating networks)*.<br>
 4) **Dockerfile:** <br>
 - A Dockerfile is a text file that contains a set of instructions for building a Docker image.<br>
-- Think of it as a recipe: it specifies the base image *(e.g., Debian)*, the app’s code, dependencies, and how to run the app.<br>
+- Think of it as a recipe: it specifies the base image *(Debian)*, the app’s code, dependencies, and how to run the app.<br>
 5) **Docker Hub:** <br>
 - Docker Hub is like GitHub for Docker images.
 It’s a public registry where you can find and share Docker images.<br>
 - You can pull official images *(like nginx, mysql, or python)* or push your own custom images to Docker Hub.<br>